VaniaTominc/GA-Project-03/README.md

 #### ➡️ Trello organisation

-Because there were so many functionalities on the back-end and components on the front-end that we wanted to implement in our project, but only three of us, we decided to use Trello to organize the project into smaller sections.
-We decided to set the back-end together, and then do the front-end separately, to maximize our time, by delegating different components to each group member.
+Because there were so many functionalities on the backend and components on the end that we wanted to implement in our project, but only three of us, we decided to use Trello to organize the project into smaller sections.
+We decided to set the backend together, and then do the frontend separately, to maximize our time, by delegating different components to each group member.
 As the timeframe was short, and we knew the project was the biggest we’d done yet, we met up on Zoom each day from beginning to end, and we were just a call away if someone needed extra help to solve the potential coding issue.
 We also used Slack to send ideas, or warnings, if two people worked independently on the same component to prevent potential merging conflicts.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/129617327-5bc60c1a-ffc1-4493-b9fc-2878959701b9.png">